-- If target failures are known ones, they are detected by using supervised learning: - 1.
+- If target failures are known ones and many data are available, they are detected by using supervised learning: - 1.
 Construct a predictive model from past failure data - 2.
 Apply the model to system monitoring - However, serious failures are usually rare, and often new ones → (Almost) no past data are available - Supervised learning is not applicable in most cases

-An alternative idea: Model the normal times, detect deviations from them
+An alternative idea:

+Model the normal times, detect deviations from them

-- Difficult to model anomalies \rightarrow Model normal times - -Data at normal times are abundant - Report "strange" data according to the normal time model - -Observation of rare data is a precursor of failures
+- Difficult to model anomalies → Model normal times - -Data at normal times are abundant - Report "strange" data according to the normal time model